 In my example, I will use my domain name aobrien.org, and I will forward the emails to email@example.com.
 Once entered, click the green button Create a free alias.

-On the next page of ImprovMX, you’re being asked to setup the MX records of your domain.
+On the next page of ImprovMX, you’re being asked to setup the MX and SPF records of your domain.
 The MX records are records in the domain, that lets everyone know which mail server your domain is using.
 By using the MX records of ImprovMX, all emails that are being sent to your domain, are actually being sent to the email server of ImprovMX, and they are then forwarding those emails to your Gmail address.
 All emails are being forwarded instantly.

 In my example, I am hosting my domain with GoDaddy.com.
-If you are hosting your domain with another provider, the next steps will slightly differ, but the same MX record entries will apply.
+If you are hosting your domain with another provider, the next steps will slightly differ, but the same MX and SPF record entries will apply.

 You will now have to log into your GoDaddy account -> Manage Domains -> Click on your Domain -> Manage DNS.
 You should now see the following page:

 If you see any MX records, in my case I have 2 already, delete them (Edit icon -> then trash icon).
 Make sure all MX entries are deleted.